-The Freedom Monument – a statue of a woman holding 3 golden stars aloft, stands 42 metres tall, built from travertine and red granite as an everlasting symbol of the city.
+The Freedom Monument – a statue of a woman holding 3 golden stars aloft, stands 42 meters tall, built from travertine and red granite as an everlasting symbol of the Latvia Capital.

-Around the base, several reliefs depicts images from Latvian culture and historic events, alongside a record of national heroes.
+Around the base, several reliefs depict images from Latvian culture and historic events, alongside a record of national heroes.